wbbatista/Classifier-thumbs_up_down/README.md

 # only if you need to force stop of the process running
 sudo docker rm --force demo_app

-# Only if you need to remove image
+# only if you need to remove image
 sudo docker image rm -f demo_app

-# Only if you need to remove all dockers
+# only if you need to remove all dockers
 * sudo docker rm -vf $(sudo docker ps -a -q)
 * sudo docker rmi -f $(sudo docker images -a -q)
 * sudo docker system prune -a --volumes